Film industry being singled out as 'worst place in the world': Deepti Naval | Entertainment

 A trained Kathak dancer, the actor said it was ironic how she was never offered a dancing role in her entire career.

-''I learnt Kathak so passionately because I thought I'll become an actor.
-So dancing is (part of films).
+''I learned Kathak so passionately because I thought I'll become an actor.
+So dancing is (part of the film).
 I never danced in my films.
 It's really cruel,'' she quipped.

 In her memoir, Naval also writes about running away from her home to see the mountains as shown in Kashmir-set films ''Kashmir Ki Kali'' and ''Jab Jab Phool Khile'', an anecdote noted writer-lyricist Gulzar encouraged her to add in the book.